apache/jackrabbit-oak/oak-run/README.md

 =============

-The recovery mode can be used to check the consistency of `_lastRev` fields of a MongoMK repository.
+The recovery mode can be used to check the consistency of `_lastRev` fields of a DocumentMK repository.
 It can be invoked like this:

     $ java -jar oak-run-*.jar recovery [options] mongodb://host:port/database [dryRun]

+(or, for RDBMK instances, use "jdbc:...").

 The following recovery options (with default values) are currently supported:

-    --clusterId         - MongoMK clusterId (default: 0 -> automatic)
+    --clusterId         - DocumentMK clusterId (default: 0 -> automatic)

 The recovery tool will only perform the check and fix for the given clusterId.
 It is therefore recommended to explicitly specify a clusterId.
 The tool will